Published: September 13, 2019

 - The Amernet String Quartet with Grigorios Zamparas, Piano, Sunday, Feb.
 16, 2 p.m.
 The Amernet String Quartet has garnered recognition as one of today’s exceptional string quartets.
 They collaborate in this program with UT pianist Grigorios Zamparas in a performance of Johannes Brahms’s Piano Quintet Op.
 34.

-- Christopher Houlihan, Organist, Sunday, March 22, 2 p.m.
+- CANCELLED (will be rescheduled soon): Christopher Houlihan, Organist, Sunday, March 22, 2 p.m.
 Houlihan will play works of J.S.
 Bach and also Louis Vierne’s Symphonie No. 2 for Organ.

 - Ryan Herbert, Organist, The Master Chorale of Tampa Bay and Brett Karlin, Artistic Director, “Two Cathedrals,” Sunday, April 26, 2 p.m.
 Enjoy an afternoon of music that explores the grand cathedral traditions of England and France.